ErfanMomeni/swap-api/README.md

 # swap

-swap is a free API for current and historical foreign exchange rates [published by Xe](https://www.xe.com/currencytables/).
+swap is a free API for exchange rates [published by Xe](https://www.xe.com/currencytables/).

 ## Installing